Energy-Aware Routing to Large Reasoning Models: Compute Scaling

 \section{Compute Scaling}

 In the preceding analysis, we treated the per-task success behavior, completion time, and energy expenditure as known to the dispatcher.
 In practice, these quantities can be estimated using predictors that encode task difficulty and model response.
 To ground this assumption, we adopt empirical scaling laws for large transformer architectures \cite{Kaplan2020,Hoffmann2022} together with a recent theoretical extension for reasoning-style inference \cite{EllisMohr2026TheoryInferenceCompute}.
+In turn, the dispatch variables $(s(x), i(x), \tau(x))$ map these task- and model-level predictors into system-level completion and consumption dynamics (e.g., $C_t$ and the induced battery drift/variability) discussed under the preceding regime analysis.
 This makes the dependence of feasibility and energy on task requirements explicit.